 Leica CL versus Sony RX10 IV

 The Leica CL (Typ 7323) and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in November 2017 and September 2017.
 The CL is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
-The cameras are based on an APS-C (CL) and an one-inch sensor.
+The cameras are based on an APS-C (CL) and an one-inch (RX10 IV) sensor.
 The Leica has a resolution of 24.1 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Leica CL and the Sony RX10 IV is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).